-With the launch of Destiny 2: The Witch Queen and the introduction of Void 3.0, subclass builds are now more relevant and, crucially, more flexible than ever – hence our Destiny 2 Hunter build guide.
-But in a constantly-evolving universe like Destiny 2’s, chasing the ever-changing “meta” can feel like chasing wild geese.
+With the launch of Destiny 2: The Witch Queen and the 3.0 reworks to Arc, Solar, and Void, subclass builds are more important and, crucially, flexible than ever – hence our Destiny 2 Hunter build guide.
+But in a constantly-evolving universe like Destiny 2’s, chasing the ever-changing meta can feel like chasing wild geese.
 In the dark.
 On ice.

 That said, while the meta is meta for a reason, it’s not the only way to play, and nor is it often the most fun.
 Destiny 2 has a huge array of weapons, armour, skills, subclasses, and mods to play around with.
 While it would take countless hours to assemble all the possible combinations, we’ll give you a few good jumping-off points to make the best use of everyone’s favourite stabby space ninjas.